arnokeesman/Trakteer-Actions/README.md

 | apiKey      | string            | none          | The API key to access Trakteer API |
 | interval    | integer (seconds) | 0 (disabled)  | Interval in seconds for polling    |
 | mode        | test\|real        | test          | Specifies which API to connect to  |

+## Testing API
+The testing API can be found in the [testing-api branch](https://github.com/arnokeesman/Trakteer-Functions/tree/testing-api)